bondarukoleh/react_tdd/info/tech.md

 has completed.
 That helps to avoid timing issues.
 Second, it waits for any useEffect hook functions to complete.
 The asynchronous version will wait for the runtime's task queue to complete execution.
-This means that anything that occurs as a separate asynchronous task, such as a fetch request invoked from a useEffect hook, is guaranteed to have completed by the time your expectations happen.
+This means that anything that occurs as a separate asynchronous task, such as a fetch request invoked from a useEffect hook, is guaranteed to have completed by the time your expectations happen. \
+The synchronous form of act does two things: first, it calls all useEffect hooks after it has rendered the provided component.
+Second, it defers any state setters until after all effects have executed.
+We are using the first behavior here.
 ```js
 import ReactTestUtils, {act} from 'react-dom/test-utils';
 await act(async () => { performSomeReactAction() });